Powerlearnproject/se-assignment-5-denis642/README.md

 Setting Up and Starting Debugging

-1. Install Required Extensions: Ensure you have the necessary debugging extension installed for your programming language (e.g., Python, JavaScript).
+-Install Required Extensions: Ensure you have the necessary debugging extension installed for your programming language (e.g., Python, JavaScript).

-2. Open Your Project: Open VS Code and navigate to your project folder using File > Open Folder.
+-	Open Your Project: Open VS Code and navigate to your project folder using File > Open Folder.

-3. Create or Open a Debug Configuration: Click on the Debugging icon in the Activity Bar on the side of the window (or press Ctrl+Shift+D).
+-	Create or Open a Debug Configuration: Click on the Debugging icon in the Activity Bar on the side of the window (or press Ctrl+Shift+D).

-4. Set Breakpoints: Open the file containing your code.
+-	Set Breakpoints: Open the file containing your code.

-5. Start Debugging: Press F5 or click the green play button in the Debug view to start debugging.
+-	Start Debugging: Press F5 or click the green play button in the Debug view to start debugging.
 VS Code will launch the program in debugging mode, and execution will pause at the breakpoints you set.